 Students in their science classes across the world are increasingly exposed to the scientific principles behind climate change, exploring concepts such as greenhouse gas emissions, rising global temperatures, and the consequences for ecosystems.
+But climate education must be embraced more widely, across all eventually climate change.
+This was demonstrated at the 1997 Environment and Society: Education and Public Awareness for Sustainability Conference in Thessaloniki, Greece, and the Fourth International Conference on Environmental Education towards a Sustainable Future in Ahmedabad, India, in 2007.
+More recently, climate education has been featured at the United Nations Conference of the Parties.
+COP27 in Sharm El-Sheikh, Egypt featured the first ever climate education pavilion and climate education was featured in the Education Pavilion at COP28 in Dubai, UAE.

-But climate education must be embraced more widely, across all core subjects and electives - not just science.
+core subjects and electives - not just science.

 In 2006, the National Oceanic and Atmospheric Association (NOAA), in partnership with others, funded a workshop to debate the need for a common set of curriculum guidelines specifically for climate education.
 Guidelines that could be implemented at local, state, and national levels.
-This discussion resulted in an interagency effort that would produce the Climate Literacy: The Essential Principles of Climate Sciences17 guide, now in its fifth reiteration.
+This discussion resulted in an interagency effort that would produce the Climate Literacy: The Essential Principles of Climate Sciences guide, now in its fifth reiteration.
 It was a highly commended piece of work focused on teaching climate education in science and earth science classes.
 This has left educators in other subjects lacking supporting materials to teach climate education in their subjects.
-A significant portion 18 of educators in the United States believe it is important to teach climate education to their students.
+A significant portion of educators in the United States believe it is important to teach climate education to their students.
 The need to teach climate education across curriculum is recognized internationally.